 There is nothing like a trenching machine under a water spout to bring out a few expletives.

-When I screw up, I work on the premise, that if it can be fixed, then it is not a stuff-up.
+One consolation I guess is that if it can be fixed, then it is not a stuff-up.

 If you are setting out a grid across your yard for a sprinkler system then top of the to-do list should be a survey.

 Check the house plans, or if they seem obscure there are contractors with detectors to pick up underground services.

 The 3 Most Important Things for any Landscape Project.

 Landscaping for homes is not fundamentally different from other types of landscaping.

 Everyone wants that attractive yard that impresses the neighborhood.